LGBTQ rights in the United States: Presidency

-First Term
+First term

 Barack Obama took many definitively pro-LGBTQ stances.
 In March 2009, his administration reversed Bush administration policy and signed the U.N. declaration that calls for the decriminalization of homosexuality.
-In June 2009, Obama became the first president to declare the month of June to be LGBTQ pride month; President Clinton had declared June Gay and Lesbian Pride Month.
+In June 2009, Obama became the first president to declare the month of June to be LGBTQ pride month; Bill Clinton had declared June Gay and Lesbian Pride Month.
 Obama would do the same for every following June of his presidency.
-On June 17, 2009, President Obama signed a presidential memorandum allowing same-sex partners of federal employees to receive certain benefits.
+On June 17, 2009, Obama signed a presidential memorandum allowing same-sex partners of federal employees to receive certain benefits.
 The memorandum does not cover full health coverage.
 On October 28, 2009, Obama signed the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, which added gender, sexual orientation, gender identity, and disability to the federal hate crimes law.
 In October 2009, he nominated Sharon Lubinski to become the first openly gay U.S. marshal to serve the Minnesota district.

 On January 4, 2010, he appointed Amanda Simpson the Senior Technical Advisor to the Department of Commerce, making her the first openly transgender person appointed to a government post by a U.S. President.
 He has appointed the most U.S. gay and lesbian officials of any U.S. president.
 At the start of 2010, the Obama administration included gender identity among the classes protected against discrimination under the authority of the Equal Employment Opportunity Commission (EEOC).
 On April 15, 2010, Obama issued an executive order to the Department of Health and Human Services that required medical facilities to grant visitation and medical decision-making rights to same-sex couples.
 In June 2010, he expanded the Family Medical Leave Act to cover employees taking unpaid leave to care for the children of same-sex partners.
 On December 22, 2010, Obama signed the Don't Ask, Don't Tell Repeal Act of 2010 into law.

-On February 23, 2011, President Obama instructed the Justice Department to stop defending the Defense of Marriage Act in court.
+On February 23, 2011, Obama instructed the Justice Department to stop defending the Defense of Marriage Act in court.
 In March 2011, the U.S. issued a nonbinding declaration in favor of gay rights that gained the support of more than 80 countries at the U.N.
 In June 2011, the U.N. endorsed the rights of gay, lesbian, and transgender people for the first time, by passing a resolution that was backed by the U.S., among other countries.
 On August 18, 2011, the Obama administration announced that it would suspend deportation proceedings against many undocumented immigrants who pose no threat to national security or public safety, with the White House interpreting the term "family" to include partners of lesbian, gay and bisexual people.